 Children around the world aren't the only ones having an Easter egg hunt today.
 Astronauts in space will get Easter treats, too.

-Canadian astronaut Chris Hadfield, who commands the International Space Station, made sure that the Easter Bunny would make a special trip to the orbital lab today (March 31) just in time for an Easter celebration in space.
+Canadian astronaut Chris Hadfield, who commands the International Space Station, made sure that the Easter Bunny would make a special trip to the orbital lab on Sunday just in time for an Easter celebration in space.

 "Good Morning, Earth!
 A fine Easter Sunday morning to you from the crew of the International Space Station," Hadfield wrote in a post on Twitter, where he is chronicling his mission under the name @Cmdr_Hadfield.